Prince2k3/prestige/README.md

 ## Usage

 Define your app **state**.
 In this example I am using a `struct`. the state of your application is stored in a single data structure.
-This makes it easier to understand the behavior of the app state at any given point in time, simplifies state persistence and improves code readability.:
+This makes it easier to understand the behavior of the app state at any given point in time, simplifies state persistence and improves code readability:

 ```swift
 struct AppState: State {